 Ultimately the configuration setup you define in the PLM Integration interface is stored as system XML files, which can be saved locally from the Export Configuration command associated with the Server Connection details at the top of the configuration page.

-An Import Configuration option is also included, which allows you to apply an existing configuration XML file to a new (or edited) PLM configuration which will then duplicate that PLM setup.
+An Import Configuration option is also included.
+This allows you to apply an existing configuration XML file to a new (or edited) PLM configuration, which will then duplicate that PLM configuration setup.
 Also, for the situation when specialized changes need to be made to an existing PLM configuration, its exported XML file would be manually edited and then imported back into the configuration.
 Note that the Parameters, Attributes and Values included in a configuration file are case-sensitive.

 Publish Template Addition